abuseofnotation/category-theory-illustrated/_chapters/04_order.md

 Although partial orders don't give us a definitive answer to "Who is better than who?", some of them still can give us an answer to the more important question (in sports, as well as in other domains), namely "Who is number one?" i.e. who is the champion, the player who is better than anyone else.
 Or, more generally, the element that is bigger than all other elements.

-We call such element the *greatest element*.
-Some (not all) partial orders do have such element --- in our last diagram $m$ is the greatest element, in this diagram, the green element is the biggest one.
+> The *greatest element* of an order is an element $a$, such that we have we have $x ≤ a$ for any other element $x$, Some (not all) partial orders do have such element --- in our last diagram $m$ is the greatest element, in this diagram, the green element is the biggest one.

 ![Join diagram with one more element](../04_order/join_additional_element.svg)